5 Sure-Fire Ways to Get Your Home Ready to Sell Quickly

 Replace Simple Items

 In wanting to sell our home, we tried to replace simple things around our home that looked dated.
-For example, we replaced old rusty air vents that were very visible.
-We replaced beat up switch covers for shiny new ones.
+For example, we replaced old rusty air vents that were very visible with brand new air vents.

 Additionally, we bought a kitchen table that worked with the space better than the clunky one we had before.
 We knew could take this with us when we moved.